IAnalyzeGenomes/IAnalyzeGenomes/README.md

 ### Hi there 👋
 - I am a Bioinformatician working in a clinical genetics laboratory at Michigan Medicine.
-- I also like to call myself "The Human Genome Informaticist".
-- To put simply, I digitally decode the data (A, T, G and C's) in patients' DNA to find information that can help improve human health.
+I also like to call myself "The Human Genome Informaticist".
+To put simply, I digitally decode the data (A, T, G and C's) in patients' DNA to find information that can help with clinicians/doctors with a diagnosis/treatment.

 - I work on integrating cutting-edge Next-Generation Sequencing (NGS) methods/tools with our clinical bioinformatics workflows to analyze patient data.
-- Most of my work is in the area of identifying Single Nucleotide Variants (SNV), Insertions and Deletions (InDels) and Copy Number Variations (CNV) that impact human health.
+Most of my work is in the area of identifying Single Nucleotide Variants (SNV), Insertions and Deletions (InDels) and Copy Number Variations (CNV) that impact human health.

 - 🔭 I’m currently working on CallVars repository.
 - 🤔 I’m looking for advice with my CallVars repository.
 Happy to acknowledge any advice that I integrate with my workflow.
 Do check it out.